Surajpulkute95/CTJGP-Capstone-Project/README.md

 aws configure
 ```

-Create a inventory in the location /etc/ansible/hosts
+Create a inventory in the location /etc/ansible/hosts and add the below
 ```
 localhost ansible_connection=local
 ```